 Chorizo is typically very high fat.
 So, I’ve done my best to reduce the fat and increase the protein while keeping calories on the moderate side.
 The slice you see below is 1/6th the recipe and has 305 calories, 24 grams of protein, 19 grams of carbs, and 15 grams of fat.
 Not bad considering this chorizo breakfast casserole uses delicious crescent rolls as its bottom layer.

 As the title suggests, chorizo is the star of this recipe.
 We’ll get there.

 At the base of your chorizo breakfast casserole, you’ll need some reduced fat crescent rolls.
-If you’ve ever tried my low carb Dorito pie, you know how delicious a spicy meat mixture and crescent rolls can be.
-We’ll also be pulling in another ingredient from the fauxrito (fake Doritos) pie in the Greek yogurt.
+We’ll also be using a little fat free Greek yogurt.
 This adds a bit of creaminess and lends that fantastic tart flavor.
 But don’t worry, we won’t be using much.

 Beyond those ingredients, the only other thing you’ll need is eggs.
 I opted to go with egg whites only to keep calories low, but you could certainly swap whole eggs or mix half egg whites with 1-2 whole eggs.

 To make a lower fat chorizo, we’ll be combining a reduced fat pork sausage with a lean ground beef.
 When I first published the healthy nachos recipe with the chorizo, I was a little hesitant to call a mixture of meats chorizo.
 But nobody’s sent hate mail yet so we’re rolling wit hit!